icn-navigator/Documentation/Communication/Supervisor/Feedback W8.md

 * Diagrams - decent but could use some more
 	* Mention architecture goals and constraints
 	* Architecture diagrams - add more linking to decision logs
-	* Potentially add use case diagram
+	* Potentially add use case diagram DONE
 	* Add domain model
-	* Refer to 4+1 architecture model see
+	* Refer to 4+1 architecture model see TODO
-	* User flow diagrams (e.g. for sign-in navigation)
+	* User flow diagrams (e.g. for sign-in navigation) MAYBE
-	* System sequence diagram (for information flow)
+	* System sequence diagram (for information flow) DONE

 ### Code